 - Wildlife Collection License and Scientific Fish Collection License applications are available online at ncwildlife.org/licensing/other-licenses-and-permits.
 For more information about applying, call 888-248-6834.

 - The list of endangered, threatened and special concern species in North Carolina is online at ncwildlife.org/conserving

 - More information about nongame wildlife or holding animals in captivity is available online at ncwildlife.org/licensing/other-licenses-and-permits or by calling 888-248-6834.

 - It is not necessary to obtain a Collection License before defending yourself or another from a wildlife threat.

-It is unlawful to import, transport, export, purchase, possess, sell, transfer, or release into public or private waters or lands of the State, any live specimen(s) of Tongueless or African Clawed Frog (Xenopus spp.), Brown Anole (Anolis sagrei), Cuban Treefrog (Osteopilus septentrionalis), any Asian Newts (genera Cynops, Pachytriton, Paramesotriton, Laotriton, Tylototriton), or Red-eared Slider (Trachemys scripta elegans) without first obtaining a Restricted Species Permit.
+It is unlawful to import, transport, export, purchase, possess, sell, transfer, or release into public or private waters or lands of the State, any live specimen(s) of Tongueless or African Clawed Frog (Xenopus spp.), Brown Anole (Anolis sagrei), Cuban Treefrog (Osteopilus septentrionalis), any Asian Newts (genera Cynops, Pachytriton, Paramesotriton, Laotriton, Tylototriton), Red-eared Slider (Trachemys scripta elegans), Greenhouse Frogs, or Argentine Black and White Tegus without first obtaining a Restricted Species Permit.